Seed funding

 Read time: 7 minutes

-Fundraising for a startup is never easy, but fundraising when your company is in its early stages can feel nearly impossible without the right resources.
-In this article, we’ll walk you through all the steps you need to prepare for your seed round funding.
+Fundraising for a startup is never easy, but raising a seed round can feel impossible without the right resources.
+In this article, we’ll walk you through all the steps of seed funding.

 What is seed funding?